anisanazim/ACIS-iChatBio/README.md

 - **`ala_logic.py`**: The core logic layer.
 This file handles all direct communication with the ALA API.
 It contains the Pydantic models for structuring API parameters, builds the API request URLs, and uses `cloudscraper` to execute the HTTP requests.
 - **`ala_ichatbio_agent.py`**: The workflow orchestrator.
 This file defines the step-by-step processes for each of the agent's capabilities (e.g., how to perform a species search).
 It uses the functions from `ala_logic.py` and translates the outcomes into standardized `iChatBio` messages.
 - **`agent_server.py`**: The production-ready web server.
 This file uses the `ichatbio-sdk` to wrap the agent in a web server, defines the formal `AgentCard` to advertise its capabilities, and routes incoming requests to the appropriate workflow in `ala_ichatbio_agent.py`.
-- **`run_cli.py`**: A command-line interface for development and testing.
-This script allows you to run each of the agent's workflows directly from your terminal to verify their functionality in isolation.

 ## Setup and Installation